ULHPC/ulhpc-docs/docs/hpc-schools.md

 - Familiarity with Jupyter Notebook (installed and configured).
 - A basic understanding of Numpy and linear algebra.

-### Second day – Improving performance with python parallel packages
+### Second Day – Improving Performance with Python Parallel Packages

 #### Program

 - Use case understanding and Python implementation - 10am to 10:30am
-- Numpy implementation - 10:30am to 11am
+- NumPy implementation - 10:30am to 11am
 - Python’s Multiprocessing - 11am to 12pm
 - Lunch break - 12pm to 2pm
 - PyMP - 2pm to 2:30pm
 - Cython - 2:30pm to 3pm
-- Numba and final remarks- 3pm to 4pm
+- Numba and final remarks - 3pm to 4pm

 #### Requirements

 - **Having an HPC account to access the cluster.**
-- Basic knowledge on SLURM (beginners HPC school).
+- Basic knowledge of SLURM (Beginners HPC School).
 - A basic understanding of Python programming.
 - Familiarity with Jupyter Notebook (installed and configured).
-- A basic understanding of Numpy and linear algebra.
+- A basic understanding of NumPy and linear algebra.
 - Familiarity with parallel programming.

 <!--
 ## Conda environment management for Python and R